sudo-zeki/invoice-generator/README.md

 This project is a simple but powerful **invoice generator** built in **Python**.
 It allows local business owners, freelancers, and service providers in **Ethiopia** (or anywhere) to create **clean, professional PDF invoices** with zero hassle.

 Invoices are automatically saved and organized into **monthly folders**.
-You can customize the business name, phone number, VAT rate, and currency.
+You can customize the business name, phone number, logo, VAT rate, and currency.
 No internet required, no fancy setup - just Python and a terminal.

 ---